neondatabase/website/content/guides/azure-todo-static-web-app.md

 This will create a new Azure Function in the `api` directory, which will serve as the backend API for our todo application with an api endpoint `/api/todos`.

-We will be using the [`@neondatabase/serverless`](https://www.npmjs.com/package/@neondatabase/serverless) package to connect to the Neon Postgres database.
+You'll need the [`@neondatabase/serverless`](https://www.npmjs.com/package/@neondatabase/serverless) package to connect to the Neon Postgres database.
 Install the package by running the following command in the `api` directory:

 ```bash
 npm install @neondatabase/serverless